-Characteristics of Dicentra Eximia
+Traits of Dicentra Eximia

-Sun and Soil Requirements
+Native Origin, Planting Zones, Sun and Soil Needs

 The fact that fringed bleeding heart plants are sometimes found in rocky soils in their native habitat suggests usage in rock gardens.
 However, they are not as tolerant of dry conditions as many perennials used in the rockery.

+Fringed bleeding hearts attract hummingbirds.
+Since they are poisonous plants if eaten, it is not surprising that they are also deer-resistant plants.
 Growing such deer-resistant perennials is a great way to cut down on landscape maintenance.